Managing your mental health as we live with Covid-19

 Calm Harm

 An app designed to help people resist or manage the urge to self-harm.
 It’s private and password protected.
-Download it on Google Play Store and the Apple iTunes App Store.
+Download it on Google Play Store and the Apple iTunes Store.

 Aware